What is the best direction to face solar panels in the United States?

 Especially if you live in a city, you might not have much choice about the direction to face your panels.
 For example, you might have trees shading one side of your home.
 So which is the ideal direction to point solar panels?

-The best direction for solar panels, if you want to maximize your energy production, is to face them south.
-This will maximize the amount of sunlight they capture, but that doesn’t always make south the best direction for you.
-Specifically, if you have a time-of-use plan with your utility, you will often gain more value by facing your solar panels west, even though that means you generate less electricity in total.
+The best direction to point solar panels to maximize energy production is south, but that doesn’t make it the best setup for you.
+Specifically, if you have a time-of-use plan with your utility, you will sometimes gain more value by facing your solar panels west, even though that means you generate less electricity in total.
+East-facing panels can work too if it’s the sunny side of your roof.

 That might sound a little complicated, so this article will explain all of this in detail.